oils-for-unix/oils/doc/ref/chap-type-method.md

     s => replace(eggex_val, subst_str)
     s => replace(eggex_val, subst_expr)

+Replacing by an `Eggex` has some limitations:

+- If a `search()` results in an empty string match, eg.
+  `'abc'.split(/ space* /)`, then we raise an error to avoid an infinite loop.
+- The string to replace on cannot contain NUL bytes because we use the libc regex engine.

 ### startsWith()

 Checks if a string starts with a pattern, returning true if it does or false if